Malachi Griffith, PhD

 Role: Graduate Student

-Bio: Megan Richters completed a PhD in the Griffith Lab in the Molecular Genetics and Genomics program at Washington University in St. Louis.
-Previously, she graduated from the University of Louisiana at Monroe in 2014 with a B.S. in Biology.
-She is interested in assessing the impact of intratumoral heterogeneity on neoantigen prediction accuracy as well as exploring novel sources of neoantigens for personalized cancer vaccines.
+Bio: Miller Richters completed a PhD in the Griffith Lab in the Molecular Genetics and Genomics program at Washington University in St. Louis.
+Previously, they graduated from the University of Louisiana at Monroe in 2014 with a B.S. in Biology.
+They are interested in assessing the impact of intratumoral heterogeneity on neoantigen prediction accuracy as well as exploring novel sources of neoantigens for personalized cancer vaccines.

 Lana Sheta